intel-analytics/ipex-llm/python/llm/example/GPU/HF-Transformers-AutoModels/Advanced-Quantizations/GPTQ/README.md

-# Llama2
+# GPTQ
-In this directory, you will find examples on how you could apply BigDL-LLM INT4 optimizations on Llama2-gptq models.
+This example shows how to directly run 4-bit GPTQ models using BigDL-LLM on Intel GPU.
 For illustration purposes, we utilize the ["TheBloke/Llama-2-7B-GPTQ"](https://huggingface.co/TheBloke/Llama-2-7B-Chat-GPTQ) as a reference.

 ## 0. Requirements
 To run these examples with BigDL-LLM, we have some recommended requirements for your machine, please refer to [here](../README.md#recommended-requirements) for more information.